lawrennd/snippets/_information-game/includes/landauer-shannon-connection.md

 \editme

-\subsection{Landauer's Limit and Shannon's Channel}
+\subsection{Is Landauer's Limit Related to Shannon's Gaussian Channel Capacity?}

 \notes{Digital memory can be viewed as a communication channel through time - storing a bit is equivalent to transmitting information to a future moment.
 This perspective immediately suggests that we look for a connection between Landauer's erasure principle and Shannon's channel capacity.
 The connection might arise because both these systems are about maintaining reliable information against thermal noise.}